 Pescatarians and vegetarians can opt for a charcoal-grilled monkfish or a celeriac and cheese-heavy Winslade wellington, made with the award-winning, Camembert-esque Winslade cheese from Hampshire.

-The trimmings line-up includes all the classics, and while the world ‘elevated’ gets over used, these sides have been sprinkled with just the right amount of festive flair to make them a pretty irresistible offering.
+The trimmings line-up includes all the classics, and while the word ‘elevated’ gets over used, these sides have been sprinkled with just the right amount of festive flair to make them a pretty irresistible offering.

 There’s a creamy parsnip puree topped with tiny bacon cubes, a steaming-hot macaroni cheese served in a mini skillet, and maple-glazed ‘cows’ in blankets – a beef alternative to the pork classics.
 Sprouts are jazzed up with a steak sausage and essential carbs like mash and triple-cooked chips are satisfyingly straightforward.
 The gravy is a crowd-pleaser; rich, flavoursome and abundant.